aurelien-w/games/README.md

 # Game leaderboard

 This is a Laravel port of the original repository.
-And has been enhanced a little bit 😉
+It has been enhanced a little bit 😉

 #### Installation
 ```shell